G-Ribeiro/Rust-exercises/README.md

 # Rust-exercises
-This repository contains exercises and material used by me to learn Rust
+This repository contains solutions for exercises I solved while learning Rust.

+Feel free to look into my code, re-use it or suggest improvements/alternate solutions!